Finns

 Finns or Finnish people (suomalaiset, /fi/) are a Baltic Finnic ethnic group native to Finland.
 Finns are traditionally divided into smaller regional groups that span several countries adjacent to Finland, both those who are native to these countries as well as those who have resettled.
 Some of these may be classified as separate ethnic groups, rather than subgroups of Finns.
 These include the Kvens and Forest Finns in Norway, the Tornedalians in Sweden, and the Ingrian Finns in Russia.

 Finnish, the language spoken by Finns, is closely related to other Balto-Finnic languages such as Estonian and Karelian.
 The Finnic languages are a subgroup of the larger Uralic family of languages, which also includes Hungarian.
 These languages are markedly different from most other languages spoken in Europe, which belong to the Indo-European family of languages.
 Native Finns can also be divided according to dialect into subgroups sometimes called heimo (lit. 'tribe'), although such divisions have become less important due to internal migration.

 Today, there are approximately 6–7 million ethnic Finns and their descendants worldwide, with the majority of them living in their native Finland and the surrounding countries, namely Sweden, Russia and Norway.
 An overseas Finnish diaspora has long been established in the countries of the Americas and Oceania, with the population of primarily immigrant background, namely Australia, Canada, New Zealand, Brazil, and the United States.

 Terminology

 In Finnish, the term suomalaiset (sing. suomalainen) refers both to ethnic Finns and to citizens of Finland.
+Swedish, Finland's second official language, makes a distinction that Finnish does not: finländare refers to citizens of Finland regardless of ethnicity, while finne denotes ethnic or linguistic Finnishness.
+Historically, however, finne also carried the civic meaning during the 19th century.

 It is a matter of debate how best to designate the Finnish-speakers of Sweden, all of whom have migrated to Sweden from Finland.
-Terms used include Sweden Finns and Finnish Swedes, with a distinction almost always made between more recent Finnish immigrants, most of whom have arrived after World War II, and Tornedalians, who have lived along what is now the Swedish-Finnish border since the 15th century.
+Terms used include Sweden Finns and Finland Swedes, with a distinction almost always made between more recent Finnish immigrants, most of whom have arrived after World War II, and Tornedalians, who have lived along what is now the Swedish-Finnish border since the 15th century.

 The term Finn is also used in a wider sense to include ethnically or linguistically related peoples, such as the Baltic Finns.